harding/old-docs-history-bitcoin.org/_includes/guide_wallets.md

 {% autocrossref %}

 Loose-Key wallets, also called "Just a Bunch Of Keys (JBOK)", are a deprecated form of wallet that originated from the Bitcoin Core client wallet.
-Bitcoin Core client wallet would create 100 private key/public key pairs automatically via a Pseudo-Random-Number Generator (PRNG) for use.
+The Bitcoin Core client wallet would create 100 private key/public key pairs automatically via a Pseudo-Random-Number Generator (PRNG) for later use.
 Once all these keys are consumed or the RPC call `keypoolrefill` is run, another 100 key pairs would be created.
-This created considerable difficulty in backing up one’s keys, considering backups have to be run manually to save the newly generated private keys.
-If a new key pair set had been generated, used, then lost prior to a backup, the stored satoshis are likely lost forever.
+This created considerable difficulty in backing up one’s keys, considering backups have to be run manually to save the newly-generated private keys.
+If a new key pair set is generated, used, and then lost prior to a backup, the stored satoshis are likely lost forever.
 Many older-style mobile wallets followed a similar format, but only generated a new private key upon user demand.

 This wallet type is being actively phased out and discouraged from being used due to the backup hassle.